 The starving artist myth has been debunked over the years.

-Online art sales are increasing every year, which provides opportunities for artists to build a thriving art business.
+Online art sales are increasing yearly, providing opportunities for artists to build a thriving art business.

-Making money in the art world is possible, but it will take planning, dedication, and hard work.
+Making money in art is possible, but it will take planning, dedication, and hard work.

-For your art business to succeed, you will have to develop marketing strategies that will sell your old and new artwork.
+For your art business to succeed, you must develop marketing strategies to sell your old and new artwork.

 If you have plenty of room to store your artwork or have a lot of friends and family to gift your paintings and drawings, you are all set.

-What happens when you run out of room in your house, art studio, and your friend’s walls are covered with your art?
+What happens when you run out of room in your house or art studio, and your friend’s walls are covered with your art?

-Today I am going to talk about different things you can do with your old art so you can start generating some extra money.
+Today I will talk about different things you can do with your old art to start generating some extra money.